+Part IV- Requestors/Reviewers

+Maria Jaxton 11/03/2019

+Prepared By (Name of Contact for Student Organization) Date

+W.C.
+Hession 11/05/2019 Date

+Denny Cochrane 1/15/20

-Part IV- Requestors/Reviewers Maria Jaxton 11/13/2018 Prepared By (Name of Contact for Student Organization) Date W.C.
-Hession 11/14/2018 Reviewed By (Name of Appropriate University Official) Date Reviewed By (Name of Office of Sustainability Representative) Date
+Reviewed By (Name of Office of Sustainability Representative) Date

-2016/2017 Green RFP Proposals
+2016/2017/2018 Green RFP Proposals

 Our Green RFP proposals from 2016 and 2017 have been huge successes and major steps forward to improving the health and condition of Stroubles Creek.
 With the awarded funds, the VT College of Agriculture and Life Sciences successfully installed 1,000 feet of livestock exclusion fencing along Stroubles Creek.
 This fencing has already gone a long way to improving water quality by completely eliminating livestock manure entry into the stream during recent storm events.
+With the help of these grants, we have planted 5,300 native trees along Stroubles Creek and its tributaries and included hundreds of VT students and many courses in our project work.
+An additional 15,300 native trees are scheduled to be planted in February/March 2020, largely funded through our 2018 Green RFP grant funding which was awared in May 2019.

-Over 50 volunteers from the Stroubles Creek Coalition planted 470 native trees to restore this heavily disturbed section of critical riparian habitat in November 2017.
-The benefits from this project are numerous and will only increase with time, and are currently being monitored by faculty and students from VT's StREAM lab.
+The benefits from this project are numerous and will only increase with time, and are currently being monitored by faculty and students from VT's StREAM lab and the College of Natural Resources and Environment.